TL;DR

 We named it: The SCIM Tax.

-Ransom economics: Why the SCIM Tax exists in the first place
+Ransom economics: why the SCIM Tax exists

-The SCIM tax isn’t a technical constraint; it’s a deliberate revenue strategy by app vendors we call Ransom Economics.
+The SCIM Tax isn't a technical constraint; it's a deliberate revenue strategy by app vendors we call Ransom Economics.
 Vendors bet on your fear of security incidents and compliance gaps to force you into a huge price hike.

 - Because companies couldn't justify paying $80,000+ extra just to automate offboarding, they stayed on "Pro" plans.